kotolex/checking/README.md

     soft_assert.assert_all() # If something wrong, test will fail here!

 ```
-**Attention!** You always must use assert_all() at the end of the test, only at that moment all exception (if something wrong)
+**Attention!** You always should use assert_all() at the end of the test, only at the moment all exception (if something went wrong)
 will be raise.

 ###### Fluent Assert

-Fluent assert is just a sugar to make chains of checks for the object, they are simple, readable, but it is NOT a soft asserts!
+Fluent assert is just a sugar to make chains of checks for the object; they are simple, readable, but it is NOT a soft asserts!
 If one of the checks will fail - test stops!
-Fluent asserts have analogues of the basic asserts, but also have their own types, you can find
+Fluent asserts have analogues of the basic asserts, but also have their own types; you can find
-them all at checking/classes/fluent_asserts.py
+them all in checking/classes/fluent_asserts.py

 ```
 #!python